 What causes a heart attack?

 Inflammation is also the cause of most diseases.
 The main contributors to inflammation include:

 - Eating too much sugar – Sugar promotes plaque, washes nutrients out of the body, and is not our friend.
 Natural sugar from fruit is fine, in moderation.
 Sugar promotes plaque, washes nutrients out of the body, and is not our friend.
 Natural sugar from fruit is fine, in moderation.

 - Trans Fats – (artificial fats designed for processed food) They increase “bad” cholesterol but also throw off the balance of cholesterol particles.
 They also increase triglycerides, which is why we store fat.

 - Infection – Often there are hidden infections within the body, especially in your gut or mouth.
 Gum disease is a factor that can cause a heart attack so make sure to be diligent about taking care of your oral health.
 Treat all infections immediately.

 - Blood Pressure – Keep it at normal levels.
 Track it with a blood pressure monitor.

 - Toxins – This includes chemicals we are exposed to in our environment, personal care products, household products, smoking, and pesticides.
 Don’t spray Raid when you see a bug.
 Use integrated pest management instead.
 Water and vinegar can be used to clean just about anything.
 Be concerned about what’s in your makeup and personal products.
-Avoid products that are made with parabens, BHA, BHT, Coal tar dyes (p-phenylenediamine), DEA, Dibutyl phthalate, Formaldehyde, perfume, PEG compounds, Petrolatum, siloxanes, Sodium laureth sulfate, Tricolsan.
+Avoid products that are made with parabens, BHA, BHT, Coal tar dyes (p-phenylenediamine), DEA, Dibutyl Phthalate, Formaldehyde, perfume, PEG compounds, Petrolatum, siloxanes, sodium Laureth sulfate, Triclosan.

 - Heavy metals – Your body may have high levels of mercury, cadmium, aluminum, and others.

 Our body is designed to protect itself

 Long ago, people didn’t die of heart disease or cancer.
 If it happened, it was rare.
 They died mostly from blood loss, infection, starvation, or infectious disease like the flu.
 And, although the average lifespan was 50 or 60, most who avoided those conditions lived to reasonably old age.